About Barbara and the IACC

 From 1986 to 2006, Barbara specialized in creating and installing artistic decorative finishes and murals for residential and commercial clients.
 The materials she used included glazes and Venetian plasters that she applied in a variety of techniques.
 During that time, she also developed a line of 32 colors in “full spectrum” paints—using no black or gray in any of the color mixtures.
 She named this collection of colors “EcoHues.”
 These unique paint colors became favorites among her clients, who often requested them for use in their homes.

 The designation “Full Spectrum Paints” originated with Ellen Kennon, a designer and long-time friend of Barbara.
-It was through collaboration with Ellen that “EcoHues” became possible.
+It was through collaboration with Ellen that Barbara developed her full-spectrum paint line, “EcoHues.”

 Most of all, Barbara’s fascination with color and color-mixing continues, as she always approaches each project as an artist.

 Barbara has held a long-time fascination with textiles, traditional and modern surface design, and rug design.
 It was through the inspiration from these interests that she created and developed the original series of custom, hand-knotted Tibetan rugs of her own design, which she called “Silk Road Weaves.”
-In addition, she carried this inspiration even further.
-Even at this time, she continues to explore using her original designs for other textiles and printed patterns.
+She continues to explore using her original artwork in unique ways, for her design clients as well as for her own enjoyment.

 Artist’s Statement

 I enjoy working with a variety of materials and processes.
-Scale of work ranges from very small to larger, more complex pieces.
-Favorite media include pastels, some water media, colored pencils, paper-and-ink, and various textures like Venetian plaster and organic materials, including even sometimes “found objects.”
-Photography and digital work also play a role in many pieces.
+My scale of work ranges from very small to larger, more complex pieces.
+Personal favorite media include pastels, some water media, colored pencils, paper-and-ink, and various textures like Venetian plaster and organic materials, including even sometimes “found objects.”
+Because photography and digital work also play a role in many pieces, I’ve enjoyed applying those media in many mew works and series’.
 Some might call it “inconsistent”—but frankly, what I enjoy most is to explore combinations, finding out about different materials, and experiencing where they lead.
 Sometimes the process is a simpler, direct drawing or color work.
 And another piece might include many layers and materials, as inspiration dictates.

-I’m very happy at this time to explore my personal artwork in more depth and breadth.
+I’m very happy at this time to explore and share my personal artwork in more depth and breadth.
 Please enjoy this view to find out more about it.

 Inquiries